 Voices

 Staff from throughout the university community are serving as representatives of their colleges and units, working closely with the Empowering UF Project Team.
-Visit this page for stories and testimonials from these engaged stakeholders who are helping us understand and strive to meet the technical needs of their teams and colleagues.
+Explore this page for stories and testimonials from these engaged stakeholders who are helping us understand and strive to meet the technical needs of their teams and colleagues.
 You’ll meet members of the Empowering UF Change Agent Network, stakeholders in the Gator Business Administrator Services cohort, and representatives from diverse UF programs who are participating in various workgroups and advisory groups for this project.
+(You can also read more about our Outreach efforts.)

 “I am most excited about the way Workday will integrate and streamline processes that currently require multiple systems, enhancing efficiency and reducing manual work for our teams."